modalitysystems/modalitysoftware-docs/twa/TWAAutomation-CustomerAzureTenant.md

 - 1 x Application Insights
 - 1 x Storage Account General Purpose v2 Hot

+## Required Configuration Settings

+As part of the setup process, the following configurations will be applied.
+These are required for the TWA Automation service to operate.
+The ARM Template deployment will configure these settings automatically; this list is provided for reference:

-> **Important**: the App Service should be publicly accessible via HTTPS 443, and also reachable by the TWA Bot Notification Service (usually installed alongside the Teamwork Analytics Windows Service on the same Virtual Machine).
+- The App Service should be publicly accessible via HTTPS 443, and also reachable by the TWA Bot Notification Service (usually installed alongside the Teamwork Analytics Windows Service on the same Virtual Machine).
 This is to ensure it is accessible to the Microsoft Bot Framework service, which is used to deliver both email and Microsoft Teams messages.

+- The Application Registration created as part of the Bot Registration process should be set to Multi Tenant.
+Single Tenant registration will not work correctly for Bot Registrations.

+- A service account will be needed in order to send emails from the Bot Registration service.
+This account should be enabled for sending emails, and should not be enabled for multi-factor authentication to enable the Bot Registration service to authenticate and send email.

 Coming shortly, we will provide an [Azure ARM Template](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) describing these resources and their configuration.
 ARM Template is our preferred installation and configuration method.